sebastian-meier/serpentine-organizer/README.md

 - http://genderatlas.at/articles/strassennamen.html

 ## TODO
-If a start- or end-point ends up on an gap, there is still a bug that needs to be handled, so that it looks nicer.
+- If a start- or end-point ends up on an gap, there is still a bug that needs to be handled, so that it looks nicer.
+- Fix Reverse Animation

 ## License